Stirling Albion 5

 It took only six minutes to let Albion know it wasn't going to be easy.
 Munro tried a hopeful lob, a slight deflection foxed Young, and the ball landed in the net.

-After McDonald was carried off, McPhee took a hand- and by the half hour he had Albion in the lead.
+Then McPhee took a hand—and by the half-hour he had Albion in the lead.
 First, a Bobby Grant pass left the winger an easy chance and he made no mistake.
-Next, he fired in a 25-yard "free" and the ball finished in the net, through deputy 'keeper Munro's legs.
+Next he fired in a 25-yard “free” and the ball finished in the net, through deputy 'keeper Munro's legs.
+But McGhee got Bankies back on equal terms when he scored from close in.

-Hughes made it four when he shot high into the net over a mass of bodies, R. Grant got No. 5 after Henderson set it up.
+Another mistake by Munro let Corrigan in to send Albion in at the interval with a rather undeserved lead.
+Hughes made it four when he shot high into the net over a mass of bodies.
+R. Grant got No. 5 after Henderson set it up.

-D. Grant, Henderson, and McPhee, for Albion, and Clydebank's Ruddy, O'Brien, and Caskie were top men in a remarkably good game.
+D. Grant, Henderson and McPhee for Albion, and Clydebank's Ruddy, O'Brien and Caskie were top men in a remarkably good game.

 Squad Statistics (as at December 27th, 1969)